RouaDalgamouni/ELK-Project/README.md

 SSH into the control node and follow the steps below:
 - Copy the elk-1.yml file to /etc/ansible directory.
 - Update the hosts file to include the hosts/machines of the ansible playbook.
 For this ELK projects we created 2 groups: [elk] and [webservers].
-The [elk] group is used in the elk-1.yml playbook and included the ELK instance/VM IP address, while the [webserver] group was used in the filebeat.yml and metricbeat.yml playbooks and inscluded web-1 and web2 VMs.
+The [elk] group is used in the elk-1.yml playbook and include the ELK instance/VM IP address, while the [webserver] group was used in the filebeat.yml and metricbeat.yml playbooks and includes web-1 and web2 VMs.
 We also updated the configuration file for each playbook: /etc/ansible.cfg, /etc/ansible/files/filebeat-config.yml, and /etc/ansible/files/hearbeat-config.yml to include the usernames of the targeted machines

-- For the ELK instance, we copied the filebeat.yml and metricbeat.yml to the /etc/ansible/roles and then we updated the hosts file to include a new group .
+- For the ELK instance, we copied the filebeat.yml and metricbeat.yml to the /etc/ansible/roles directory.
 We also updated the filebeat-config.yml and metricbeat-config.yml under /etc/ansible/files and updated the hosts, username, and password fields to reflect the ELK machine details.

 - Run the playbook, and navigate to the ELK server from your web browser by typing "http://Public-IP-Address-of-ELK-Machine:5601/apps/kibana" to check that the installation worked as expected.